 You can also set the search engine (for example, Google, Bing) to ‘safe mode’ – this means that the search engine will look to block any obvious adult content so this is not visible in the search results.

-YouTube is particularly popular with primary-aged children and it’s easy for children to click on ‘related videos’ and accidently seeing something they shouldn’t.
+YouTube is particularly popular with primary-aged children and it’s easy for children to click on ‘related videos’ and accidently see something they shouldn’t.
 Ensure that younger children are supervised when watching YouTube and consider setting YouTube search to ‘safe mode’.
 For very young children it’s a good idea to only use YouTube Kids.

 Read more about setting up parental controls.

 For example, the Jessie & Friends animations and storybooks are suitable for young children.
 You can use the fun animations and song to begin a conversation with your child and reinforce the message if anything online makes them feel worried, scared or sad then they should tell a grown-up they trust.
+Why not try playing our Watching Videos badge with your child on our 4-7s website?

 Most children will have a safe and positive experience watching videos online.
 But occasionally, children do see videos or other content that is not suitable for them.